mlromramse/relax/readme.md

 If nothing is requested or if you select a directory a file listing is returned.
 If the user agent tells the server that it can handle HTML that is returned with working links otherwise the listing is returned as plain text.

+New from version 1.4 is the ability to add the header `Accept: application/json` or query parameter `accept=json` to get the listing as json.
+As a side effect you can add `accept=plain` to get the response as plain text in your browser.

-_Hidden files are not returned._
+_NB!!
+Hidden files are not returned._

 Go to this url `http://localhost:8080` with both your favourite web browser and cUrl to see the difference.
+Test `curl -H 'Accept: application/json' http://localhost:8080` to receive json.

 ##### RelaxFaviconHandler
 To be able to give a web browser the favicon it always asks for this handler is always